Image above: Kent Morris, Barkindji Blue Sky – Ancestral Connections #1. 2019, giclee print on rag paper.

 HEAR

-CLIMARTE was proud to open the world’s first Climate Emergency Gallery with HEAR, an exhibition of contemporary Indigenous art calling for all Australians to listen to, and care for Country.
+CLIMARTE was proud to open the world’s first known Climate Emergency focussed Gallery with HEAR, an exhibition of contemporary Indigenous art calling for all Australians to listen to, and care for Country.

 For CLIMARTE, it was critically important that the Gallery opened with First Nations artists’ voices.
-We were humbled by the opportunity to present this exceptional collection of deeply engaging artwork.
+We were humbled by the opportunity to present an exceptional collection of deeply engaging artwork.

 Artists